Raggaer/bison/README.md

 All the testing is done on the `test` folder, where a simple example of how `bison` works is located.
 Every lua module is tested, on each test a fasthttp server is created with a random port.
 Then a request is simulated using `net/http` package

+Since the testing package is basically a `bison` application, it can be used as a base/example on how should your directory structure look like